Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming: Abstract

 \section{Abstract}

-Prior work on generating explanations has been focused on providing the rationale behind the robot's decision making.
-While these approaches provide the right explanations from the explainer's perspective, they fail to heed the cognitive requirement of understanding an explanation from the explainee's perspective.
-In this work, we set out to address this issue from a planning context by considering the order of information provided in an explanation, which is referred to as the {\it progressiveness of explanations}.
-Progressive explanations contribute to a better understanding by minimizing the cumulative cognitive effort required for understanding all the information in an explanation.
-As a result, such explanations are easier to understand.
-Given the sequential nature of communicating information, a general formulation based on goal-based Markov Decision Processes for generating progressive explanation is presented.
-The reward function of this MDP is learned via inverse reinforcement learning based on explanations that are provided by human subjects.
-Our method is evaluated in an escape-room domain.
-The results show that our progressive explanation generation method reduces the cognitive load over two baselines.
+Prior work on generating explanations in a planning and decision-making context has focused on providing the rationale behind an AI agent's decision making.
+While these methods provide the right explanations from the explainer's perspective, they fail to heed the cognitive requirement of understanding an explanation from the explainee's (the human's) perspective.
+In this work, we set out to address this issue by first considering the influence of information order in an explanation, or the {\it{\textbf{ progressiveness of explanations}}}.
+Intuitively, progression builds later concepts on previous ones and is known to contribute to better learning.
+In this work, we aim to investigate similar effects during explanation generation when an explanation is broken into multiple parts that are communicated sequentially.
+The challenge here lies in modeling the humans' preferences for information order in receiving such explanations to assist understanding.
+Given this sequential process, a formulation based on goal-based MDP for generating progressive explanations is presented.
+The reward function of this MDP is learned via inverse reinforcement learning based on explanations that are retrieved via human subject studies.
+We first evaluated our approach on a scavenger-hunt domain to demonstrate its effectively in capturing the humans' preferences.
+Upon analyzing the results, it revealed something more fundamental: the preferences arise strongly from both domain dependent and independence features.
+The correlation with domain independent features pushed us to verify this result further in an escape room domain.
+Results confirmed our hypothesis that the process of understanding an explanation was a dynamic process.
+The human preference that reflected this aspect corresponded exactly to the progression for knowledge assimilation hidden deeper in our cognitive process.
+We showed that progressive explanations achieved better task performance and reduced cognitive load.
+These results sheds light on designing explainable robots across various domains.

-\section{Introduction}
+\section{INTRODUCTION}